AMReX-Astro/Microphysics/README.md

 # Microphysics

-*A collection of astrophysical microphysics routines for stellar explosions*
+*A collection of astrophysical microphysics routines for stellar explosions and interstellar medium chemistry (inclduing primordial chemistry)*

 There are several core types of microphysics routines hosted here: